Wale Bolorunduro

-Samuel 'Wale Bolorunduro (born 1966) is a Nigerian engineer, oil &gas professional, financial consultant and seasoned banker.
+Samuel 'Wale Bolorunduro (born 1966) is a Nigerian engineer, oil & gas professional, financial consultant and seasoned banker.
 He was the Commissioner of Finance, Budget and Economic Planning in the State of Osun, Nigeria (2011–15).
+Wale Bolorunduro is currently a director and the Chairman of, the Board of Living Trust Mortgage Bank Plc, Nigeria.

 Early life

 Born in 1966, Bolorunduro is an Ijesa from Ere City in Oriade Local Government of Obokun/Oriade or Ijesa North Federal Constituency of Osun State.

 Education

-(WAEC).Bolorunduro attended Ilesha Grammar School where he sat for the secondary school certificate examination.
+(WAEC).
+Bolorunduro attended Ilesha Grammar School where he sat for the secondary school certificate examination.
 He also attended the Obafemi Awolowo University where he earned a bachelor's degree in metallurgical and materials engineering, first class in 1990.
 He obtained a master's degree in business management (1999) and a Ph.D. in management (2002) from the University of British Columbia, Canada.

 He has attended courses and conferences in different parts of the world including a project finance executive course organised by Wharton Business School.
 He also holds a master's degree in corporate governance of Leeds Business School (2009).